 Preclinical studies demonstrate that activation of the CB1 and CB2 cannabinoid receptors exert biological functions on the gastrointestinal tract.
 Effects of their activation in animals include suppression of gastrointestinal motility, inhibition of intestinal secretion, reduced acid reflux, and protection from inflammation, as well as the promotion of epithelial wound healing in human tissue.
 Experts suggest the endogenous cannabinoid system plays "a key role in the pathogenesis of IBD," and that "cannabinoids may, therefore, be beneficial in inflammatory disorders" such as colitis and other digestive diseases.

-Observational trial data reports that cannabis therapy use is associated with a reduction in Crohn's disease activity and disease-related hospitalizations.
+Observational trial data reports that whole-plant cannabis therapy is associated with a reduction in Crohn's disease activity and disease-related hospitalizations.
 Investigators at the Meir Medical Center, Institute of Gastroenterology and Hepatology assessed 'disease activity, use of medication, need for surgery, and hospitalization' before and after cannabis use in 30 patients with CD.
 Authors reported, "All patients stated that consuming cannabis had a positive effect on their disease activity" and documented "significant improvement" in 21 subjects.